 Autonomy Means Voluntary

-The incarcerated patient population may not be behind bars voluntarily, but correctional nurses have an obligation to assure that health decisions are made freely even though our patients are prisoners.
+The incarcerated patient population may not be behind bars voluntarily, but correctional nurses have an obligation to assure that health decisions are made freely even though our patients are inmates.
 Incarceration does not take away all human rights.
 Prisoners, in the past, have been subjected to experimentation and been the unwilling objects of research projects.
-While these extreme abuses have been abated, undue influence can still be exerted on those whose rights are already abridged by incarceration.
+While these extreme abuses have been stopped, undue influence can still be exerted on those whose rights are already affected by incarceration.
 Loss of health care autonomy is not part of the punishment of incarceration.

 Autonomy Requires All the Information

-In order to make an informed decision, patients need accurate and understandable information and the time to process it.
+In order to make an informed decision, patients need accurate and understandable information, and the time to process it.
 Written information may be helpful, but many correctional patients have learning disabilities or are unable to read.
 Correctional nurses may need to use other methods such as pictures and simple verbal explanations to be sure patients fully understand treatment decisions.
-Patients who truly lake the capacity to make a health decision need a formally designated surrogate.
-This may be the courts or a legally acquired decision-maker.
+Patients who truly lack the capacity to make a health decision need a formally designated surrogate.
+This may be a family member, the courts or a legally appointed advocate.

 Self-Determination Can Not Risk the Health of Others

 While nurses need to respect patient autonomy, individual treatment choices can sometimes affect the health of others.
 For example, a patient with active tuberculosis can not choose to forgo treatment.
 Individual self-determination, then, is limited by the rights, health, and welfare of others.
 A more challenging area of self-determination is that of taking psychotropic medications.
 Mentally ill correctional patients in crisis can sometimes be restrained and given medication against their will for the purposes of order and the safety of others.
 However, forced psychotropic medications must be administered for the safety and welfare of the patient, and for as short a time as possible.

 Nurse Darden’s Options